blue-yonder/devpi-builder/README.md

 Brandon by Example:
 -------------------

-Given a `requirements.txt`, we can upload all listed packages to the index `opensource/Debian_7` using the following command:
+Given a `requirements.txt`, we can upload all listed packages to the index `opensource/Debian_7` on a local devpi using the following command:

-    $ devpi-builder requirements.txt opensource/Debian_7 opensource mypassword
+    $ devpi-builder requirements.txt http://localhost:3141/opensource/Debian_7 opensource mypassword

 Example of such a requirements.txt: